Choosing cool places to visit in the US is not an easy task.

 There are hundreds of places that could have made this list.
 And there are hundreds of more places in the USA that we haven’t traveled to yet that may find there way to this list next year when we do!

-We wanted to create this cool places to visit in the US for 2020 list based upon our own personal travel experiences.
+We wanted to create this cool places to visit in the US list based upon our own personal travel experiences.

 We wanted to steer away from the places you’d typically find on a list like in New York and its Central Park, San Francisco and its Golden Gate Bridge, Washington DC and its White House and Smithsonian Museums, Grand Canyon and Yosemite.